Zenthis Protocol

 ZENTHIS holders vote on supported chains, fee parameters, validator set changes, treasury allocation, and protocol upgrades.

-4.2 IDO Parameters & Distribution
+4.2 Presale, IDO & Distribution

 Total supply is hard-capped at 100,000,000 ZENTHIS.
 No additional tokens can ever be minted.
 The table below shows each allocation category, unlock at TGE, cliff period, and full vesting duration.